Add support for Samsung's .SRW raw format

 #726: Added support for Samsung2 makernote.
 (Pretty-print and easy-access functions not done yet.)

-#1 Updated by Andreas Huggel about 7 years ago
+#1 Updated by Andreas Huggel over 7 years ago

 If these files are really just like TIFF files then exiv2 should work just fine.